rancher/rke2/docs/mgiration.md

 For more information, please refer to the RKE1 [official documentation](https://rancher.com/docs/rke/latest/en/etcd-snapshots/one-time-snapshots/)

-2- Now you can either run mgiration agent directly on the node, or use the following [mainfest](https://github.com/rancher/migration-agent/blob/master/deploy/daemonset.yaml) to deploy migration agent as a daemonset on the RKE1 cluster, before you run the manifest file you need to edit the file to include the information about the s3 snapshot of RKE1:
+2- Now you can either run mgiration agent directly on the node, or use the following [mainfest](https://github.com/rancher/migration-agent/blob/master/deploy/daemonset.yaml) to deploy migration-agent as a daemonset on the RKE1 cluster.
+Before you run the manifest file you need to edit the file to include the information about the s3 snapshot of RKE1:
 ```
 command:
           - "sh"